 See the Elephant Seals at Año Nuevo State Park

-Ano Nuevo State Park is where you can see elephant seals, although at the time of my visit it was closed due to COVID.
+Ano Nuevo State Park is where you can see elephant seals, although due to COVID this aspect of the park is closed.
 When it reopens, this is definitely a must do.
 Elephant seals are such strange creatures to see first hand!